LiquidAgent/.github/README.md

 At its core you’ll find:

 **Prompt Modules:**
-Plug-and-play logic blocks for any workflow—easy to extend for staking, onramps, trading, and more.
+Plug-and-play logic blocks for any workflow easy to extend for staking, onramps, trading, and more.

 **AI Orchestration:**
 Integrates with OpenAI (or local LLMs) for natural language, intent parsing, and autonomous actions.